banjosquash/readme-generator/README.md

 * [Testing](#testing)
 * [Questions](#questions)

+## Installation:
-## Installation: for this app to work inquirer must be installed in the command line.
+for this app to work inquirer must be installed in the command line. just type npm i.

 ## Usage:
 to use this app, open index.js.
 In the terminal type ' node index ' and then answer the questions. once you have completed all the questions a README-GENERATOR.md file will appear in the root of your folder.